Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Methodology

 \item \textit{SNN\_3D or SNN\_flat}

-The SNN\_3D shares a similar architecture with ANN ($N_{ch}-N_{1}-N_{2}-2$), with the following differences: 1) Instead of using standard activation like ReLU, the SNN\_3D model uses the leaky integrate-and-fire (LIF) neuron after every fully-connected layer, 2) the input is first passed through layer normalization, similar to LSTM due to the recurrent nature of LIF, and 3) at the final layer there is a scaling layer applied to the output LIF neurons.
+The \textit{SNN\_3D} aims to achieve high accuracy and shares a similar architecture with \textit{ANN} ($N_{ch}-N_{1}-N_{2}-2$), with the following differences: 1) Instead of using standard activation like ReLU, the \textit{SNN\_3D} model uses the leaky integrate-and-fire (LIF) neuron after every fully-connected layer, 2) the input is first passed through layer normalization, similar to \textit{LSTM} due to the recurrent nature of LIF, 3) at the final layer there is a scaling layer applied to the output LIF neurons and 4) the input spikes are processed using the sub-window method similar to ANN\_3D to capture finer temporal details of the spike rate variations.
+However, the dimension of the input layer is not $m\times N_{ch}$ like ANN\_3D since in this case, the spikes from the $m$ sub-windows are fed over $m$ time steps to $N_{ch}$ neurons in the first layer using a single weight synapse.
 The LIF neurons are governed by the following set of equations:

 where $U[t]$ and $X[t]$ are the membrane potential of the LIF neuron and the input at the t-th time step respectively, $W$ is the synaptic weight of the fully-connected layer, $\beta$ is the decay rate, $S_{out}[t]$ is the output spike, $U_{thr}$ is the membrane potential threshold, $U_{sub}$ is the subtracted value if the reset mechanism is reset-by-subtraction and $\theta$ is the reset mechanism.
 The LIF neurons for all layers shares the same $U_{thr}$ and $\beta$.
 The first two layer uses the reset-to-zero mechanism while the last layer does not use any reset to allow the final output neurons to accumulate membrane potential to predict the velocity of the primate's movement.
 For every stride of $4$ ms, the membrane voltages are reset and the integration is restarted with fresh input to produce the next output.

-The input for the \textit{SNN\_3D} model is different from ANN and identical to \textit{ANN\_3D}; however, unlike the \textit{ANN\_3D} model, the spike counts in the $m$ sub-windows spanning $T_W$ are input to the LIF neuron using only one weight/synapse but over $m$ time steps.
-Due to the reset of the LIF neurons after every prediction, overlapping bin-windows (for $T_W>st$) cause the SNN\_3D to process the same input spikes for multiple predictions.
+Due to the reset of the LIF neurons after every prediction, overlapping bin-windows (for $T_W>St$) cause the \textit{SNN\_3D} to process the same input spikes for multiple predictions.

 \item \textit{SNN\_Streaming}